Four mix-and-match wedding party looks.

 Tails transform a smart outfit into a special one.
-Popular for weddings (particularly ever since Beckham wore tails on Harry and Meghan’s big day), morningwear suits help mark a grand occasion by being unmistakably different from what you wear the rest of the time.
+Popular for weddings (particularly ever since Beckham wore tails for Harry and Meghan’s big day), morning wear suits help mark a grand occasion by being unmistakably different from what you wear the rest of the time.

 If the bride is wearing white or ivory, match the groom in an ivory waistcoat, while the groomsmen wear waistcoats in the colour of the jacket as a contrast.
-Or follow in Beckham’s footsteps and put the groom in black tails with a grey double-breasted waistcoat while the groomsmen stick to single-breasted.
+Or have the groom follow in Beckham’s lead in black tails with a grey double-breasted waistcoat while the groomsmen stick to single-breasted.
 Pastels and nudes are trending wedding colours at the moment, and they’re versatile.
 Even if nude tones aren’t your colour scheme, they’ll work with any flowers and bridesmaid dresses, which can be helpful if you’re struggling to get the perfect match.

 If you’re planning a barn wedding or one outside, tweed suits will really look the part.
 There’s a scale for tweed, from traditional greens and browns to more modern bright shades.